 It is recommended to update art appraisals every 3-5 years, or before changing ownership.
 Art prices fluctuate over time and this will make sure you are up-to-date for insurance purposes in case of damage, theft, etc.

 If you are an artist looking to sell on your own, or in a gallery, it is highly beneficial to consult an art appraiser before beginning your selling process.
 They can help make sure your prices are in line with the market, as well as providing information on how to clearly explain your price point to buyers.
-This helps potential buyers better understand and appreciate the value in your art.
+This helps potential buyers better understand and appreciate the value of your art.

-Jewelry appraisal are most often done for insurance purposes since insurance companies require physical proof of how much your premium jewelry is worth.
+Jewelry appraisals are most often done for insurance purposes since insurance companies require physical proof of how much your premium jewelry is worth.
 As with other types of items, appraising for insurance purposes varies slightly from appraisal for sale or donation purposes.

 During this process, jewelry will be closely inspected, documented, and priced.
 The inspection should include visible, measurable, and analyzable facts about the item, as well as its subjective features.
 Jewelry appraisal should consist of information and documentation on: